Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-4.md

 date: '2023-06-08'
 draft: false
 image: "/posts/journey-behind-velocity-lapse-4/journey-behind-velocity-lapse-part-4-header.jpg"
-description: "This is the fourth post in a series of 'dev-log' posts of my journey to create Velocity Lapse, a time lapse app for Android."
-intro: Welcome to the fourth post in a series of "dev-log" posts of sharing my journey of creating Velocity Lapse, a time lapse app for Android.
+description: "The fourth in a series of 'devlog' posts of my journey creating Velocity Lapse, a time-lapse app for Android.
+In this post, I share app improvements, continued growth, one year of Velocity Lapse, and more"
+intro: In this post, I share app improvements, continued growth, one year of Velocity Lapse, and more
 tags: ['devlog']
 ---

-You can read the previous posts, [Part 1](/posts/journey-behind-velocity-lapse-part-1/), [Part 2](/posts/journey-behind-velocity-lapse-part-2/), and [Part 3](/posts/journey-behind-velocity-lapse-part-3/) to get context up to this point.
-If you have any comments, feel free to leave a comment below.
+You can read the previous posts, [Part 1](/posts/journey-behind-velocity-lapse-part-1/), [Part 2](/posts/journey-behind-velocity-lapse-part-2/), and [Part 3](/posts/journey-behind-velocity-lapse-part-3/) to get context of my journey creating [Velocity Lapse](https://velocitylapse.com) up to this point.

+If you have any comments or suggestions, feel free to leave a comment below.

-### Intentional progress
+### Continued progress

-Starting in 2023, I decided to be more intentional with what and when I work on Velocity Lapse.
+Starting in 2023, I decided to be more intentional with when I work on Velocity Lapse to avoid burnout.

 #### Slower pace